 - Try to set up a broad range of experiences, visit museums, theatres or universities to provide your child with aspirations, there are some suggestions available on our website.

-- Encourage your child to stretch and challenge themselves in a specific subject by visiting the challenge yourself section of our website.
+- Encourage your child to stretch and challenge themselves in a specific subject by visiting their relevant Key Stage Google Classroom page.
 Work with your child to complete some of these tasks where possible.

-If you have any questions or require further information on how best to support your child please contact our More Able Coordinator Ms S. Ali.
+If you have any questions or require further information on how best to support your child please contact our More Able Coordinator Mr K. Mahon.